Leah123-d/NASA-app/README.md

 # Welcome to NASA-app!

-I created a wrapper around the NASA API to return requests to a front-end.
+I designed a wrapper around the NASA API to return requests to a front-end.

 ## Project Objective: